puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/workload-resources/job-v1.md

   The latest available observations of an object's current state.
 When a Job fails, one of the conditions will have type "Failed" and status true.
 When a Job is suspended, one of the conditions will have type "Suspended" and status true; when the Job is resumed, the status of this condition will become false.
 When a Job is completed, one of the conditions will have type "Complete" and status true.

   A job is considered finished when it is in a terminal condition, either "Complete" or "Failed".
 A Job cannot have both the "Complete" and "Failed" conditions.
 Additionally, it cannot be in the "Complete" and "FailureTarget" conditions.
-The "Complete", "Failed" and "FailureTarget" conditions cannot be disabled.
+The "Complete", "Failed" and "FailureTarget" conditions cannot be turned off.

   More info: https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/